 Festivals are happy events that fill our hearts with joy and our minds with hope.
-We fall in love with life during happy moments, and we cherish every second.
+We fall in love with life during happy moments and cherish every second.
 Attending a lantern festival could be one of the best travel experiences in your life.
-It is an experience that will forever live in your memory and draw a smile on your face every time you recall it.
+It is an experience that will forever live in your memory and make you smile every time you recall it.

-The lantern festival takes place in different cities around the world.
+The Lantern Festival takes place in different cities around the world.
 It is more prevalent among Asian countries, yet many countries outside Asia celebrate it.
-This festival is a tradition that rises from religious of cultural origins.
-Either way, it symbolizes prosperity and peace; it serves as a tribute to the beloved ones who departed our world in some countries.
+This festival is a tradition that has risen from religious and cultural origins.
+Either way, it symbolizes prosperity and peace; it is a tribute to the beloved ones who departed our world in some countries.

 As the name suggests, this festival is where the crowd comes together to fly illuminated lanterns.
-The view of bright lanterns floating in the dark skies will induce emotions of joy and rejoice.
-You may have come across one festival, but you definitely haven’t seen all of them.
-Each festival has its own charm and ambiance.
+The view of bright lanterns floating in the dark skies will induce emotions of joy and rejoicing.
+You may have encountered one festival but haven’t seen all of them.
+Each festival has its charm and ambience.

-While the lantern festival’s main objective wasn’t to be a tourist attraction, it still lures in several visitors from around the globe.
-There is a special charm about seeing thousands of bright lanterns taking over the utter darkness of the night.
-So, we gathered for you the most famous lantern festivals that take place in different spots around the world.
+While the Lantern Festival’s main objective wasn’t to be a tourist attraction, it still lures in several visitors from around the globe.
+There is a unique charm about seeing thousands of bright lanterns taking over the utter darkness of the night.
+So, we gathered the most famous lantern festivals in different spots worldwide.

 The Origins of the Lantern Festival

 We have already mentioned that the lantern festival is more common in Asian countries than in others.
-The first-ever took place in China back during the Han dynasty.
+The first took place in China back during the Han Dynasty.
 After spreading throughout China, the celebration started to escape the Chinese borders and reach other parts of Asia.
 Years later, Europe and America began to hold this event.

-The lantern festival has initially been one to honor the Buddha; it was rather known as Yuan Xiao Festival.
+The lantern festival was initially held to honour the Buddha; it was instead known as the Yuan Xiao Festival.
 Many Buddhist monks adopted the tradition of lighting lanterns on the 15th day of the lunar year and floating them in the air.
 The main objective of the festival was to promote forgiveness and tolerance.

 There is a legend behind the first occurrence of the event that is popular among the Chinese locals.
 As the tale goes, the Jade Emperor, You Di, was blinded by rage and anger when he learned about the killing of his goose, and he was determined to set a whole town on fire for revenge.
 However, a fairy appeared out of thin air to terminate his plan and save the people.